Guide

 Set your keyboard shortcuts

-Screenmarks works with Alt+Shift+S (full page) and Alt+Shift+R (region).
+Screenmarks works with Alt+Shift+S (visible page) and Alt+Shift+R (region).
 These defaults work immediately after install — no setup required.

 Capture your first screenshots

-Browse to any page and press Alt+Shift+S. The screenshot saves directly to your Screenmarks library.
-AI starts processing it immediately — generating a title, extracting text, and tagging it.
+Browse to any page and press Alt+Shift+S. The screenshot saves directly to your Screenmarks library, then background processing generates a title, extracts text, and tags it.

 Create collections for your projects